History of Neil Gaiman in Timeline

 The Ocean at the End of the Lane: A Novel

-2013: Co-chair of Comic Book Legal Defense Fund advisory board
+2013: Gaiman named co-chair of Comic Book Legal Defense Fund advisory board

-In 2013, Neil Gaiman was named co-chair of the newly formed advisory board for the Comic Book Legal Defense Fund, where he was already a board member.
+In 2013, Neil Gaiman was named co-chair of the newly formed advisory board for the Comic Book Legal Defense Fund, an organization he supports and has served on the board of directors for.

 2015: Lecture for the Long Now Foundation